TimWolla/policies/feature-proposals.rst

  Proposal Initiation
 *********************

-Proposal is formally initiated by creating an RFC on PHP wiki and announcing it on the list.
-If the proposal is a repeated discussion of an existing RFC, with or without modification, it still should be announced on the list for discussion.
+A proposal is formally initiated by creating an RFC on the PHP Wiki and announcing it on the ``internals@lists.php.net`` mailing list.
+If the proposal is a repeated discussion of an existing RFC, with or without modification, it MUST still be announced on the list for discussion.

-The announcement will be done in a way that's easy to flag & follow, e.g. - by ``[RFC]`` in the subject line followed by the title of the RFC.
+The official RFC discussion thread MUST use the prefix ``[RFC]`` followed by the title of the RFC as the Subject.
+The email MUST include a link to the Wiki page containing the RFC.

-The proposal should be initiated by one of its authors.
-If the proposal is a repeated one, re-proposed by somebody else, the proposer should discuss it with the original author, if possible, and add himself to the RFC author list before proposing it.
+The discussion thread MUST be initiated by one of the RFC's authors.
+If the proposal is a repeated one, re-proposed by somebody else, the proposer MUST discuss it with the original author and add themselves to the RFC author list before proposing it.
+If the original RFC authors do not agree or do not respond, a new Wiki page containing a RFC with a unique title MUST be created.
+In this case the original RFC's title is commonly suffixed with ``v2`` to indicate the relationship with the original RFC.

-If the proposer is not a member of php.net and thus can not create RFCs on the wiki, they should recruit one of the members for help or request membership.

 *******************
  Discussion Period
 *******************

-There'd be a minimum of 2 weeks between when an RFC that touches the language is brought up on this list and when it's voted on is required.
-Other RFCs might use a smaller timeframe, but it should be at least a week.
-The effective date will not be when the RFC was published on the PHP wiki - but when it was announced on ``internals@lists.php.net``, by the author, with the intention of voting on it.
-This period can be extended when circumstances warrant it - such as major conferences, key people being busy, force major events, or when discussion merits it - but should never be less than minimal time.
+Before an RFC may move to the voting phase a minimum discussion period of 2 weeks (336 hours) MUST have elapsed.
+The discussion period starts at the time of the initial email of the official RFC discussion thread.

+When making non-editorial / non-typographical changes to the normative section of the RFC text (i.e. to the actual proposal, excluding future scope, rejected features and references) the discussion period MUST be extended.
+The discussion period MUST be extended by 2 weeks (336 hours) in case of major changes.
+It MUST be extended by 1 week (168 hours) in case of minor changes.
+When in doubt, the change MUST be treated as a major change.
+Major and minor changes MUST be announced in the official discussion thread, either in a dedicated email summarizing a list of changes or in a reply to another email that clearly indicates that changes to the RFC text have been made in response to that email.
+Extensions of the discussion period are not cumulative.
+The new minimum discussion period is the current remaining minimum discussion period or the extended discussion period calculated from the time of the email announcing the changes that extend the discussion period.

+As an example: An RFC is announced at 2025-02-01 15:00.
+The initial minimum discussion period ends at 2025-02-15 15:00.
+On 2025-02-03 16:00 a minor change to the RFC text is made.
+The discussion period is not extended, since the remaining period of 12 days is longer than the required extension.
+On 2025-02-05 17:00 a major change to the RFC text is made.
+The minimum discussion period is extended to 2025-02-19 17:00.
+On 2025-02-15 16:00 another minor change is made.
+The minimum discussion period is extended to 2025-02-22 16:00.
+On 2025-02-21 13:00 an obvious typo is fixed.
+The discussion period is not extended.

+Major changes to the RFC text include any changes that would lead to a change in the implementation, particularly any changes to the proposed semantics or syntax, updating the API stub, retitling any voting widget, or adding voting widgets.
+Minor changes to the RFC text include adding new examples, updating existing examples, adding additional explanation or clarification, or any other changes that are not purely editorial.

+The discussion period MAY be extended beyond the required minimum discussion period.
+It SHOULD appropriately be extended in holiday periods or in cases of significant activity on the mailing list to allow everyone to catch up with the discussion.

+After a period of 6 weeks without any email in the official discussion thread, the discussion is considered inactive and MUST be restarted with a minimum discussion period of 1 week (168 hours) before the RFC may proceed to a vote, since it is likely that other RFC discussions are at the top of mind of the mailing list participants.
+After a period of 3 months without any email in the official discussion thread, the discussion MUST be restarted with a minimum discussion period of 2 weeks (336 hours).

 This does not preclude discussion on the merits on any idea or proposal on the list without formally submitting it as a proposal, but the discussion time is